Ork1sz/derivatives-sim/README.md

 # derivatives-sim
-This repository contain simulations and algorithms regarding pricing derivatives
+This repository contain simulations regarding derivative pricing according to the course Financial Derivatives (FEM21011) at Erasmus Universiteit Rotterdam.